Trafficking human beings is an appalling abuse of human rights.

 We are making sure that it is recognised, recorded and punished, and victims get the help and support they need.

-- implementing our Trafficking and Exploitation Strategy to improve how we identify and support victims, deal with the causes of trafficking and exploitation, and punish perpetrators
+We are implementing our Trafficking and Exploitation Strategy to improve how we identify and support victims, deal with the causes of trafficking and exploitation, and punish perpetrators.

 - working to improve the standard of support for trafficking victims

 - making it easier for the police and courts to take action to punish and prevent trafficking

 Trafficking can involve victims being sexually exploited or forced into the role of a servant, or trapped in forced labour, with nail bars, car washes and construction amongst the industries where potential cases in Scotland have been reported.